gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

     [issue sdformat#216](https://bitbucket.org/osrf/sdformat/issues/216).

 3.  **Joint parent/child name checking:**
-    Each joint must specify parent and child link names.
-    Check that the parent and child link names are different and each match the name of a sibling link to the joint, with the following exception:
+    For each joint, check that the parent and child link names are different and that each match the name of a sibling link to the joint, with the following exception:
     if "world" is specified as a link name but there is no sibling link with that name, then the joint is attached to a fixed reference frame.